 27 Foods to Increase Breast Milk Supply

+As a new mother, it’s totally natural to worry about whether or not your baby is getting enough milk.
+If your baby seems to be hungry again shortly after feeding time, then perhaps your little one is not getting enough to eat.
 Certainly, the best way to know is to see a lactation specialist, but in the meantime, there are some things that you can do to increase your breast milk supply.

 Let’s begin by looking at some of the foods that you can eat to promote lactation so that your little one gets the nutrition that they need to grow up big and strong!

 Salmon is a type of fish that is low in mercury; it is also a great source of Omega-3 and essential fatty acids for you and the baby.
 A little salmon in your diet will help boost your lactation levels and produce more nutritious milk for your little one.